osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE V2

+- Consider combine save and sync.
+I forget to sync often.
 - Search ranking algorithm is way off.
 Need to improve accuracy for literal match.
 - Spell check toggle on/off
 - ESC key to cancel selection